Nikon D5300 versus Nikon D3400

-So what conclusions can be drawn?
-Is the Nikon D5300 better than the Nikon D3400 or vice versa?
+So how do things add up?
+Which of the two cameras – the Nikon D5300 or the Nikon D3400 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1037k vs 921k dots).

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.